 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT sda 8:0 0 931.5G 0 disk └─sda1 8:1 0 931.5G 0 part mmcblk0 179:0 0 14.9G 0 disk ├─mmcblk0p1 179:1 0 47.7M 0 part /boot └─mmcblk0p2 179:2 0 14.8G 0 part /

-sda which is about 1TB and has only one partition
+sda which is about 1TB, and contains a single

-lsblk that your disk really does contain a single partition.
+lsblk that you have your disk containing a single partition.

-Before you can use your disk it has to be formatted.
+Before you can use your disk, it must be formatted.

 mkfs.ext4 /dev/YOUR_DISK1 # then 'y' to validate